NWebsec/Docs/source/nwebsec/getting-started.rst

     Install-Package NWebsec

 Alternatively, you can get the latest version of the assemblies under `releases <https://github.com/NWebsec/NWebsec/releases>`_ if you want to add them by hand.
-In that case, refer to [[Configuration]] to also edit the configuration by hand.
+In that case, refer to :doc:`Configuration` to also edit the configuration by hand.

 Now it's time to start securing your application!
 It's good practice to remove the version headers added by ASP.NET and IIS, so you'd want to *suppress version headers* for your web application.
 The NuGet installation procedure will make some modifications to the web.config to disable version headers.